Provider packages¶

 Airflow has the capability of reading connections, variables and configuration from Secret Backends rather than from its own Database.

-You can see all secret backends available via community-managed providers in Secret backends.
+You can see all the secret backends available via community-managed providers in Secret backends.

 Notifications¶